Rikidozan/city-in-east-and-southeast-asia/seminars.md

 ———.
 Race, Ethnicity and Migration in Modern Japan: Indigenous and Colonial Others.
 Taylor & Francis, 2004.

 ### Week 3: Transformations: Cities and Hinterland

 **Primary Source:**

-Statistical Department of the Inspectorate General of Customs, The Soya Bean of Manchuria (Shanghai, 1911).
+Statistical Department of the Inspectorate General of Customs, *The Soya Bean of Manchuria* (Shanghai, 1911). [ebook](https://archive.org/embed/TheSoyaBeanOfManchuria.PublishedByOrderOfTheInspectorGeneralOf)

 **Secondary Reading**

-George William Skinner, “Introduction: Urban and Rural in Chinese Society,” in The City in Late Imperial China (Stanford University Press, 1977).
+George William Skinner, “Introduction: Urban and Rural in Chinese Society,” in *The City in Late Imperial China* (Stanford University Press, 1977). [ebook](http://hdl.handle.net/2027/heb.02381)

-E. Patricia Tsurumi, “Cotton: Recruiting in the Hinterland,” in Factory Girls Women in the Thread Mills of Meiji Japan (Princeton University Press, 1990).
+E. Patricia Tsurumi, “Cotton: Recruiting in the Hinterland,” in *Factory Girls Women in the Thread Mills of Meiji Japan* (Princeton University Press, 1990). [ebook](http://hdl.handle.net/2027/heb.04092)

-Kenneth Pomeranz, The Making of a Hinterland State, Society, and Economy in Inland North China, 1853-1937 (University Of California Press, 1993), TBD.
+Kenneth Pomeranz, *The Making of a Hinterland State, Society, and Economy in Inland North China, 1853-1937* (University Of California Press, 1993), Introduction and Chapter 1-2. [ebook](http://hdl.handle.net/2027/heb.00428)

-Mariko Asano Tamanoi, “The City and the Countryside: Competing ‘Taishō’ Modernities on Gender,” in Japan’s Competing Modernities: Issues in Culture and Democracy, 1900-30, ed.
+Mariko Asano Tamanoi, “The City and the Countryside: Competing ‘Taishō’ Modernities on Gender,” in *Japan’s Competing Modernities: Issues in Culture and Democracy, 1900-30*, ed.
 Sharon Minichiello (University of Hawai’i Press, 1998).

+Toby Lincoln, “The Rural and Urban at War: Invasion and Reconstruction in China during the Anti-Japanese War of Resistance,” *Journal of Urban History*, February 15, 2012

+**Further Reading**

 Margherita Zanasi, “Far from the Treaty Ports Fang Xianting and the Idea of Rural Modernity in 1930s China,” Modern China 30, no. 1 (January 1, 2004): 113–46

-Toby Lincoln, “The Rural and Urban at War: Invasion and Reconstruction in China during the Anti-Japanese War of Resistance,” Journal of Urban History, February 15, 2012

 **Presentation Opportunity:**

-Raymond Williams, The Country and the City (New York: Oxford University Press, 1975).
+Raymond Williams, *The Country and the City* (New York: Oxford University Press, 1975).

 ### Week 4: “Second Cities”

 **Primary Source**

-Isabella Lucy Bird, Unbeaten Tracks in Japan: An Account of Travels in the Interior Including Visits to the Aborigines of Yezo and the Shrines of Nikkô and Isé (J. Murray, 1880), letters on Niigata (15-17)
+Isabella Lucy Bird, *Unbeaten Tracks in Japan: An Account of Travels in the Interior Including Visits to the Aborigines of Yezo and the Shrines of Nikkô and Isé* (J. Murray, 1880), letters on Niigata (Letters XV, XVI, XVII)

 **Secondary Reading**

-Louise Young, Beyond the Metropolis: Second Cities and Modern Life in Interwar Japan (studies of the Weatherhead East Asian Institute), 1 edition (University of California Press, 2013), entire book.
+Louise Young, *Beyond the Metropolis: Second Cities and Modern Life in Interwar Japan* (studies of the Weatherhead East Asian Institute), 1 edition (University of California Press, 2013), entire book.

+* *If presenting, do an overview of Young's book*

 ### Week 5: Molding Colonial Spaces